khueue/ducc/report/ass1/report_ass1.md

 Git repository: https://github.com/khueue/ XXXXXXX tag?

+The source and executables are also available on the IT-departments server: /home/emhe9781/src/ducc/

 ## Introduction

 Our compiler will be written in Erlang.
 Neither of us has any previous